ibm-cloud-docs/vmwaresolutions/archiref/solution/design_virtualinfrastructure.md

 To support more user workloads, you can scale the environment by:

 * Deploying more compute hosts in existing clusters
-* Deploying more clusters that are managed by the same vCenter Server Appliance
+* Deploying more clusters that are managed by the same vCenter Server appliance
-* Deploying new vCenter Server instances with their own vCenter Server Appliance
+* Deploying new vCenter Server instances with their own vCenter Server appliance

-For more information about clusters, see [{{site.data.keyword.cloud_notm}} running VMware clusters solution architecture](https://www.ibm.com/cloud/garage/files/IBM-Cloud-for-VMware-Solutions-Multicluster-Architecture.pdf).

 ## VMware vSAN design
 {: #design_virtualinfrastructure-vsan-design}